 }

-This gets rid of a lot of nesting that would be necessary if we used loop, if, else, and break, and it’s more clear.
-While a condition holds, run this code; otherwise, exit the loop.
+This construct eliminates a lot of nesting that would be necessary if you used loop, if, else, and break, and it’s clearer.
+While a condition holds true, the code runs; otherwise, it exits the loop.

 Looping Through a Collection with for

-We could use this while construct to loop over the elements of a collection, like an array.
+You could use the while construct to loop over the elements of a collection, such as an array.
 For example:

 Filename: src/main.rs